 Mission Statement

-The mission of the Sheffield Tree Project is to work closely with community members to plan, plant and care for a beautiful and diverse population of trees in the public areas of Sheffield, Massachusetts.
+The mission of the Sheffield Tree Project is to work with the community to plant and care for a beautiful and diverse population of trees in the public areas of Sheffield, Massachusetts, and to educate the public on the benefits of community forestry.

 We have planted trees with the help of contractors, homeowners, high school and grade school students, toddlers, and passers-by.

-We have enjoyed the help of community groups an organizations, including The Sheffield Kiwanis, Elm Watch, the Sheffield Land Trust, the Sheffield Historical Societyand Troup 28 of the Boy Scouts of America.
+We have enjoyed the help of community groups and organizations, including The Sheffield Kiwanis, Elm Watch, the Sheffield Land Trust, the Sheffield Historical Society and Troup 28 of the Boy Scouts of America.

-Trees have been provided by Whalen Nurseries in Great Barrington, Ward's Nursery and Garden Center in Great Barrington, and Webster-Ingersoll right here in Sheffield.
+Trees have been provided by Whalen Nurseries in Great Barrington, Ward’s Nursery and Garden Center in Great Barrington, and Ingersoll Land Care right here in Sheffield.

 Professional contractors aiding in the STP effort have included these Sheffield companies: